 The Breedings of 2018

-In Order below: FJF Deacon to Chammie, Primrose, Suki and Gypsy~Due in early March and to Arrowyn
+~In Order below: FJF Deacon to Chammie, Primrose, Suki and Gypsy~Due in early March and to Arrowyn

 In order below: Rdreamfarm's Lark Spur to Crystal and Lacey~Due in early March and to Amber

-In order below: Signature's Voodoo to Posey Poo, Lacey and Meadow
+In order below: Signature's Voodoo to Posey Poo, Meadow and Gabrielle

 In order below: ILF Domino Joe to: Miss Sable and Maggie